patriciogonzalezvivo/MidiGyver/README.md

 # MidiGyver [![Build Status](https://travis-ci.org/patriciogonzalezvivo/midiGyver.svg?branch=master)](https://travis-ci.org/patriciogonzalezvivo/midiGyver)

-Flexible console program to convert MIDI inputs into OSC using a YAML config file.

-Suported MIDI Event types:

-* CONTROLLER_CHANGE;
-* NOTE_ON
+Flexible console app that allows you to:

+* broadcas, filter, bridge MIDI events
+* program any MIDI instrument/controler with some JavaScript
-* NOTE_OFF
+* convert to/from OSC
+* save events to a MIDI or CSV files

+All this is posible through YAML configuration files.

 ### Install dependencies